-- 230. Under section 25 of SAMLA, persons subject to designation have the right to request that the UK Government use its best endeavours to secure their removal from the relevant UN list. - 231.
-To challenge a UN Listing, a person/entity76 inscribed on the sanctions list of one of the Security Council sanctions committees, or a person acting on their behalf can submit delisting requests either through the Governor, who would then forward the request to FCDO Sanctions Directorate, or directly through one of the applicable UN delisting agencies (the Office of the Ombudsperson or the UN Focal Point).
+- 203. Under section 25 of SAMLA, persons subject to designation have the right to request that the UK Government use its best endeavours to secure their removal from the relevant UN list. - 204.
+To challenge a UN Listing, a person/entity inscribed on the sanctions list of one of the Security Council sanctions committees, or a person acting on their behalf can submit delisting requests either through the Governor or directly through one of the applicable UN delisting agencies (the Office of the Ombudsperson or the UN Focal Point).
 This may include designations pursuant to UNSCRs 1267/1988, 1989, 1718, 2231 and 2368; and designations pursuant to UNSCR 1373.
-Delisting requests to the Governor should be copied to the FIA.
+Delisting requests to the Governor should be copied to the FIA. - 205.
+Through the FCDO, the Governor, may propose to any UNSC Committee, that a person/entity be de-listed from any list maintained by the UNSC Committee where the Governor is of the view that the person/entity no longer meets the criteria for designation.
+The Governor may also establish procedures for delisting and unfreezing of the funds and other resources of a person/entity who no longer meets the criteria for designation.
+The Financial sanctions listing will continue to remain in place while the request is being considered. - 206.
+The following contact details should be utilised to petition the Governor: